kaushik-ponugoti/BRAIN-APItest/README.md

 Installations Required : Node.js and npm.
 link : https://nodejs.org/en/download/

+Instructions to run :
+1. Download and install node.js and npm.
+2. Clone or download this repository zip file.
+3. Extract this repository in a directory where node.js is installed.
+4. In the main directory, run the following command : "node brain.js";
+5. The APIs could then be tested in the browser or in the POSTMAN tool.

 ### The APIs Covered :
 1. [GET] : "/users" : Responses the list of all the users.
 2. [GET] : "/users/:id" : Responses the user with the specified "id";